 But also miss the person I no longer wanted in my life.

-He passed away almost nine months ago but I couldn’t bring myself to discuss it publicly for fear of hearing someone say, “Good riddance!
+It was nine months before I could bring myself to discuss my dad’s death publicly for fear of hearing someone say, “Good riddance!
 One less child molester”.
 Most of the people in my life knew him only as my childhood sexual abuser and that’s all they knew about him.